dfernandez79/barman/README.md

     The new methods are shorter to write and read: `_callSuper('methodName')` or `_applySuper('methodName', arguments)`.

   * `withTraits` was renamed to `include`: this is helpful for people that never heard about traits before.

+  * `subclass` added as a convenience method to extend non-Barman classes.

 * 0.1.1 - Removal of `underscore` dependency.
 Better documentation (both source and readme).
 Source code refactoring.